 The six funded projects are summarised below.
 Full details are available on Grants on the Web - external link.

-- OPENER, led by Dr Hilary Geoghegan at University of Reading, aims to enable ongoing active and routine engagement with environmental research by scoping out and building commitment for a national public engagement community for environmental research.
+- Opening up science for all, led by Dr Hilary Geoghegan at University of Reading, aims to enable ongoing active and routine engagement with environmental research by scoping out and building commitment for a national public engagement community for environmental research.

-- Climate Consortium, led by Professor Piers Forster at the University of Leeds, will put in place the national 'infrastructure' to deliver high impact public engagement with climate change.
+- The Climate Communication Project, led by Professor Piers Forster at the University of Leeds, will put in place the national 'infrastructure' to deliver high impact public engagement with climate change.

 - Engaging Environments Hub, led by Mr Paul Manners at the National Co-Ordinating Centre for Public Engagement, will bring all of the projects together to develop better partnership working, build common capacities and stimulate innovation.

-- BLUEPRINT, led by Mr Jon Parr at the Marine Biological Association, will use the future of our seas as an example to create a template of how to build consortia, build capacity, and how to create innovative activities in public engagement.
+- The Future of Our Seas, led by Mr Jon Parr at the Marine Biological Association, will use the future of our seas as an example to create a template of how to build consortia, build capacity, and how to create innovative activities in public engagement.

-- ENCOMPASS, led by Dr Carl Stevenson at the University of Birmingham, will develop an adaptable framework, focusing on how public groups can benefit from and influence environmental science.
+- Engaging Communities with their Environment, led by Dr Carl Stevenson at the University of Birmingham, will develop an adaptable framework, focusing on how public groups can benefit from and influence environmental science.